 The six areas accepting dedicated Law Student applications are:

 ACLU SoCal endeavors to make our summer internships as rewarding as possible.
 Each year the ACLU hosts eight to ten Brown Bag lunches to which interns from all the local non-profits are invited.
 Last year’s guests included Ninth Circuit Judges the Honorable Stephen Reinhardt and Chief Judge the Honorable Alex Kozinski, and a Supreme Court Roundup by Erwin Chemerinsky.
-Click here to download a pdf of the 2013 schedule.
 Each attorney also hosts a Brown Bag lunch on their particular subject area to which only our interns are invited.
 We have hosted trainings on specific subject areas.
 And though we have limited resources our interns are invited to several social events, as well.